kindtek/devels-playground/README.md

 ### [In theory](https://softprom.com/sites/default/files/materials/cyberark-sb-to-SUDO-or-not-to-SUDO-06-11-2015-en.pdf), the gates of sudo should restrict the devel to only making changes in `/hel` and any mounted drives - leaving only `gabriel` to make changes at the root level

 ##### More notes: All images are built with the [Dockerfiles in the devels-playground repo root](devels-playground).
 All of `/hel` is mounted as a volume in Docker and the data stored in `/hel` will persist throughout all images when running in Docker.
-Although this particular feature does not work with WSL, the directory located at `/mnt/n/gabriel` contains backup scripts (`backup-devel.sh`) and automatically generates restore scripts when the backups are ran.
-The `/mnt/n/gabriel` directory is safe from the devel as the devel has no write priveleges there -- only read and execute.
-Do NOT confuse this with `/mnt/n`.
-The devel still has write priveleges there -- because, yes, even as destructive as devels can be, devels still want to make backups and restore them as well.
-If you mount a permissioned NTFS partition on Windows and give it the drive letter "N:/", everything should line up and you can share this mounted drive seamlessly between your Linux Docker images and Windows
+When in WSL, the volume will be stored in a WSL instance called Docker-Data.The directory located at `/mnt/data/gabriel` contains backup scripts (`backup-devel.sh`) and automatically generates restore scripts when the backups are ran.
+The `/mnt/data/gabriel` directory is safe from the devel as the devel has no write priveleges there -- only read and execute

 ---